Get 10% on your savings with a site called Blend Network.

 Loan amounts at Blend Network recently have been £125,000 (to turn a guesthouse in Norwich into six flats), £300,000 (to help turn an empty office block in Norfolk into flats) and £450,000 (to part finance the costs of developing a site in Derrycrin, County Tyrone into 6 houses).

-Blend Network has already lent £5m to twenty projects across Northern Ireland, Scotland and the North of England, with zero defaults and an average fixed return of 12.06% p.a.
+Blend Network has already lent £22,892,000 in 67 loans.
+Some projects have several loans and are marketed to lenders as tranche 1, tranche 2 etc. The projects come from across Northern Ireland, Scotland, England and Wales with zero defaults and an average fixed return of 10.14% p.a.

 who borrows the money?